 Researchers must clean the laboratory area after completion of their day's experiments.
 The BSC should be thoroughly sprayed with disinfectant, followed by a wipe down with ethanol 70%.
 The lab bench and computer areas should also remain free of clutter and stains.
-Surfaces should be decontaminated with appropriate disinfectant, waste should be removed using appropriate procedures, floors and surfaces should be kept free of stains and all hazardous or infectious materials should be checked to see if they are properly stored.
+Decontaminate surfaces with appropriate disinfectant, remove waste using appropriate procedures, keep floors and surfaces free of stains and ensure all hazardous or infectious materials are properly stored.